Headshot of author and social entrepreneur Marisa Catalina Casey

 More About Me

-I was born in Colombia, the only South American country to have both an Atlantic and a Pacific coast.
+I was born in Colombia, the only South American country with an Atlantic and a Pacific coast.
 Perhaps that is why I am drawn to water and why I feel a longing to see new horizons.
 Before my husband and I served in the Peace Corps, we restored a 1978 VW Camper Van we named Charlie after a dear friend.
 For the five months before our service, we traversed the country visiting with friends and saying goodbye to the United States.
 All told, we visited 28 states plus Black Rock City, the temporary Nevada home of Burning Man.

 I have had the good fortune to travel extensively.
 I swam with sea turtles in The Galápagos, cried at Robben Island in South Africa, scuba dived with sharks in the Dominican Republic, created micro-enterprises in Ecuador, explored the dungeons of the Tower of London in England, painted murals in Nicaragua, cruised through the Caribbean, walked the Normandy beaches in France, surfed the sand dunes of Peru, celebrated the New Year with sparklers in Mexico, climbed to the top of the Duomo in Italy, traversed the Andes in Argentina, walked under Niagara Falls in Canada, and visited the orphanage in Colombia where I spent my first three years.